 Public Utilities Code section 8387(c) requires CDWP to contract with a qualified independent evaluator with experience in assessing the safe operation of electrical infrastructure to review and assess the comprehensiveness of this Wildfire Mitigation Plan.
 The independent evaluator must issue a report that is posted to CDWP website.
 This report must also be presented to CDWP’s City Council at a public meeting.

-The City of Corona Fire Department will conduct the qualified independent evaluator review and will present their findings to the City Council as a separate action from the CDWP Wildfire Mitigation Plan.
+The City of Corona Fire Department conducted the qualified independent evaluator review and presented their findings to the City Council and Wildfire Safety Advisory Board as a separate action from the CDWP Wildfire Mitigation Plan in compliance with the 2020 submittal.

 Exhibits